Idle Valley Visitor Centre & Nature Reserve

 For the moment the toilets will remain closed due to the limited numbers of staff and the need to keep everyone safe.

 We look forward to welcoming you back – we’ve missed you.

-Will you help us look after this special place?
+Will you help us bring beavers back?

 Idle Valley is the largest reserve in our care, located just five minutes away from Retford and within an hour of Nottingham, Lincoln, Doncaster, Sheffield and Newark.

 This beautiful nature reserve is one of the largest in the East Midlands too and has something for everyone.
 Whether you’re planning a gentle stroll with the family, a spot of lunch in a tranquil setting or are looking for somewhere to spend a whole day wildlife watching Idle Valley Nature Reserve is the place to head.
 We have a wheelchair and pushchair friendly lakeside walk too.